Banjawarn Station: Aum Shinrikyo

 Aum Shinrikyo was a Japanese doomsday cult responsible for a range of criminal and terrorist acts.
 In April 1993, when Kiyohide Hayakawa, deputy leader of the Aum, arrived in Western Australia, Aum Shinrikyo purchased Banjawarn and built a facility there.
 Hayakawa had come in search of areas suitable for uranium mining.
 In his notes, he also praised the high quality of uranium ore, although it referred to the state of South Australia, not to Banjawarn.
 Hayakawa was in Banjawarn in April 1993 and also in May 1993.

 Aum Shinrikyo used a front company headed by Yasuko Shimada, an Australian citizen of Japanese descent and a former member of Mahikari, to purchase Banjawarn.

 The chairwoman for the Aboriginal community living near the sheep station, Phyllis Thomas, said that she and other Aboriginal people saw about five people wearing full-length suits and helmets on the remote site in late August 1993.
 The suited sect members were standing by a twin engine airplane and others were in the plane.

 In September 1993, a team of Aum scientists arrived in Australia with mislabelled hydrochloric acid among other chemicals.

 The Aum group traveled with chemicals and mining equipment on which they paid over $20,000 in excess baggage fees.
 According to the Australian Federal Police report, among the baggage was a mechanical ditch digger, picks, petrol generators, gas masks, respirators, and shovels.
 A customs duty of over $15,000 was paid to import these items.
 Because of the large amount of excess baggage being brought in by the group, Australian Customs searched the entire group.
 This search revealed four litres of concentrated hydrochloric acid, including some in containers marked as hand soap.
-Among the other chemicals that Australian customs officials found were ammonium chloride, sodium sulphate, perchloric acid, and ammonium water.
+Among the other chemicals that Australian customs officials found were ammonium chloride, sodium sulphate, perchloric acid, and aqueous ammonia.
 All of the chemicals and some of the laboratory equipment were seized by Australian authorities.